Dense fog cloaks Delhi, cold day predicted | Science-Environment

 - India

+The windchill factor is based on wind speed: The higher the wind speed during cold weather, the colder it feels on the skin if a person is outside.
+Delhi clocked a top wind speed of 15 kilometers per hour (kmph) on Monday.
+Winds gusting up to 16 kmph are likely on Tuesday.

-Delhi shivered under a ''severe'' cold day on Monday, when the maximum temperature dropped 10 notches below normal at some places.
+The capital shivered under a ''severe'' cold day on Monday, with the maximum temperature dropping 10 notches below normal at some places.

 On Tuesday, Safdarjung logged a minimum temperature of 5.6 degrees Celsius -- a notch below normal.
 The maximum temperature is predicted to settle around 16 degrees Celsius.